 Today's hyperscalers and data centers are demanding memory density and power efficiency.
 Solidigm delivers on both in spades with a 44% reduction in overall power compared to its previous-generation P5510 devices.
+This is thanks to a doubling in maximum capacity in the D7-P5520 in the same 2.5 15mm drive size.
+Across a fully populated server, these gains add up very quickly.
 The D7-P5520 is available with capacities ranging from 1.92TB to 15.36TB and is available in a 2.5" U.2 form factor in addition to "EDSFF" (E1.S and E1.L) format.